cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

     You now have all the tools installed to be able to create the static HTML site from the markdown documents.
 The [documentation for MkDocs](https://www.mkdocs.org) provides full instructions for using MkDocs, but the important commands are:

     - `mkdocs build` will build the static site.
 This must be run in the root directory of the repo, where mkdocs.yml is located
-    - `mkdocs serve` will build the static site and launch a test server on [http://localhost:8000](http://localhost:8000){: target=_blank}.
+    - `mkdocs serve` will build the static site and launch a test server on `http://localhost:8000`.
 Everytime a document is modified the website will automatically be updated and any browser open will be refreshed to the latest.

 === "Tooling within a Docker container"